makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-A twitter-like web app made in (just over) one weekend in Ruby, Sinatra and Bootstrap to satisfy the following user stories:
+A twitter-like web app made in (just over) one weekend in Ruby, Sinatra and Bootstrap, using a postgres database to satisfy the following user stories:

 Features:
 -------